 So here's why this all matters from the perspective of the performance of actively managed mutual funds.
 As the entire brokerage industry shifts from A shares to lower commission T shares (and particularly from C shares to clean shares), the cost structure of mutual funds themselves begins to change.
 Now, this isn't necessarily about the difference to the end consumer.
 You can pay a 1% trail on a C share or you can pay a 1% fee to a broker who uses a clean share.
 Either way, the consumer pays 1%.
 But the flow of payments is different.
 Instead of the consumer as mutual fund shareholder paying 1% out of the fund, the consumer is going to pay 1% directly to the brokerage firm who will remit a portion to the broker because the mutual fund itself is a clean share which means the cost of compensating brokers will no longer be paid from mutual fund assets, which means the mutual fund no longer has to count broker compensation against their own performance.

-Now, obviously, it’s kind of a moot point if a mutual fund outperforms gross of fees but not net of fees because the consumer only gets the net return, but the problem is that a lot of mutual funds have not actually been underperforming by the amount of the manager’s fee.
-They’ve been underperforming because of the drag of the broker’s commission (the original commission plus 12B-1 fees).
-Those aren’t investment management costs.
+Now, obviously, it's kind of a moot point if a mutual fund outperforms gross of fees but not net of fees because the consumer only gets the net return, but the problem is that a lot of mutual funds have not actually been underperforming by the amount of the manager's fee (a gap that may further narrow with the increasing popularity of performance-based and fulcrum fees).
+They've been underperforming because of the drag of the broker's commission (the original commission plus 12B-1 fees).
+Those aren't investment management costs.
 Those are marketing costs borne by shareholders thanks to the 12B-1 rules that allow expenses for marketing to be paid from mutual fund assets, and therefore count against mutual fund performance.

 But again, with the shift to both lower commission T shares (and especially the clean shares), the cost will still be paid by the consumer, but not out of mutual fund assets in a manner that gets held against their performance.
 Which means, suddenly, I think you're going to see actively managed mutual fund performance is going to start improving starting now... starting this week.
 Not necessarily because they're managing any differently, but simply because they're no longer paying broker compensation out of their performance.